 Our aim is to help you learn how to express yourself, to explore your unique creativity and ultimately to become a confident performer.
 Studying Drama will help you develop many important skills – co-operation, concentration, listening and appreciating the perspective of others.
 The kinds of skills that you will use for the rest of your life.

 The Drama department is housed in The Beardwood Centre, which consists of a number of studios and a 130-seat black box theatre.
 It’s a well-equipped, versatile place to host the wide variety of productions that take place throughout the year.
-Recent productions have included James and the Giant Peach (Year 7-9), A Midsummer Night’s Dream, Joseph and The Amazing Technicolour Dreamcoat and The 39 Steps for Years 11-13 and School of Rock (Years 7-9, A Chorus of Disapproval (Years 11-13) and a promenade performance of Romeo and Juliet for the Years 7-10.
+Recent productions have included James and the Giant Peach (Year 7-9), A Midsummer Night’s Dream, Joseph and The Amazing Technicolour Dreamcoat, Return to the Forbidden Planet, The 39 Steps (Years 11-13), School of Rock (Years 7-9, A Chorus of Disapproval (Years 11-13) and a promenade performance of Romeo and Juliet (Years 7-10).

-All pupils in Years 7 and 8 study Drama – in Year 9 it is an option, and you can then go on to study Drama at GCSE and A-level.
+All pupils in Years 7 and 8 study Drama.
+From Year 9 it is optional and you can decide to go on to study Drama at GCSE and A-level.
 It is a hugely popular co-curricular activity at Colfe’s and we set out to involve the largest possible number of students in our productions either as a performer or musician, backstage or as part of the technical team.

 During Years 7-9 pupils are introduced to a variety of different historical styles of theatre.
 They explore Improvisation, Devising Theatre and Scripted Performance (which range from Shakespeare to contemporary playwrights such as Alan Ayckbourn).
-Each year group is goes to a West End matinee performance, most recently including Matilda, School of Rock, Les Miserables, Wicked and Come From Away.
+Each year group goes to a West End matinee performance, most recently including Matilda, School of Rock, Les Miserables, Wicked and Come From Away.

 GCSE Drama (Eduqas) is a popular option and involves Devising Theatre, with supporting written evidence and a performance from a text.
 Pupils can also be assessed on a performance element such as costume, set design or lighting.
 At the end of the course there is a written examination on a set text and pupils must write a live theatre review.